Military history: Modern technologies

 At the start of the World Wars, various nations had developed weapons that were a surprise to their adversaries, leading to a need to learn from this, and alter how to combat them.
 Flame throwers were first used in the First World War.
 The French were the first to introduce the armored car in 1902.
 Then in 1918, the British produced the first armored troop carrier.
 Many early tanks were proof of concept but impractical until further development.
 In World War I, the British and French held a crucial advantage due to their superiority in tanks; the Germans had only a few dozen A7V tanks, as well as 170 captured tanks.
 The British and French both had several hundred each.
 The French tanks included the 13 ton Schneider CA1, with a 75 mm gun, and the British had the Mark IV and Mark V tanks.

-On December 17, 1903, the Wright Brothers performed the first controlled, powered, heavier-than-air flight; it went 39 meters (120 ft).
-In 1907, the first helicopter flew, but it wasn't practical for usage.
+On 17 December 1903, the Wright Brothers performed the first controlled, powered, heavier-than-air flight; it went 39 meters (120 ft).
+In 1907, the first helicopter flew, but it was not practical for usage.
 Aviation became important in World War I, in which several aces gained fame.
 In 1911 an aircraft took off from a warship for the first time.
 Landings on a cruiser were another matter.
 This led to the development of an aircraft carrier with a decent unobstructed flight deck.